-Have you heard about the 500 years old Japanese tradition called obon?
-Very similar to Western Halloween, this holiday is called the Festival of the Dead and is one of the most important Japanese Buddhist customs.
+Have you heard about the 500-year-old Japanese tradition called Obon?
+Often compared to Western Halloween, this holiday—also known as the Festival of the Dead—is one of the most important customs in Japanese Buddhism.

 The First and Last Days of Obon